Mardi Gras Indians: Culture

 Scholars Fehintola Mosadomi and Joyce M. Jackson noted similar ceremonial practices of the Yoruba Egungun and Mardi Gras Indians—both are performed in the streets with music and folk rituals, have elaborate colorful costumes, and are male-dominated.
 Masking Indian culture is a rite of passage for Black men and provides manhood and comrade training.
 Women's role in the tradition was, historically, as embellishment, (Note: Harrison-Nelson continues, "If the chief is pretty, he's prettier with a queen standing next to him.") but over the years, women began to participate too.

 Black people in the African diaspora have traditionally used masquerade carnivals to protest oppression.
-Black carnivals provide a space for African Americans to unite, free from exploitation by white Americans.
+Black carnivals provide a space for Africans Americans to unite, free from exploitation by white Americans.
 Mardi Gras Indian culture is a form of Black creative resistance to the white supremacy of colonialism and represents a rejection of white carnival norms.
 (Note: "While masquerading is reminiscent of the communal sociopolitical structures in precolonial Africa, the African Diaspora masked carnivals challenged the political powers and interests of the dominant White elite.”)

 Language

 Mardi Gras Indians today have their own secret coded symbols, songs and language only initiates within the community know.
-In the 19th century, Creole dialects developed differently within each neighborhood because of the diversity of African languages spoken, each having its own syntax and phonetics.
+In the 19th century, Creole dialects developed differently within each neighborhood because of the diversity of Native languages spoken, each having its own syntax and phonetics.
 This contributed to a diversity of coded dialects sung by Black masking Indians.